101: Basic Electricity and Lab. (4-3-3)

 This course will cover the knowledge, skills, and abilities required of an AWS Certified Level III Expert Welder including welding safety, supervision and management principles, welding codes and standards for inspection, metal fabrication methods, welding metallurgy, and welding principles for shielded metal arc welding, gas metal arc welding, flux cored arc welding, and gas tungsten arc welding.
 This course will align with the AWS curriculum for a Certified Welding Inspector.

-TEED 280 Internships are practical work experiences related to various fields of engineering graphics.
-It provides students with knowledge of what graphics technicians do, career opportunities, and how one might better prepare to be a successful graphics technician.
-In collaboration with local companies, BPCC students will expand upon the theory and concepts taught in industrial technology courses and learn real world problem solving skills.
+Industrial technology internships are practical work experiences related to various aspects of industrial technology.
+Students are placed with pre-qualified companies that offer a broad range of industrial technology experiences to augment in class preparation.
+The internship provides students with knowledge of what industrial technicians do, career opportunities, and how one can prepare to be a better technician.
+BPCC students will expand upon theory and concepts taught in industrial technology courses and learn real-world problem solving skills.